Majors and Concentrations

 The Pastoral Ministries Program is designed to prepare students to perform the duties of the local church.
 The students will develop the techniques and tools for effective Bible study and will be assisted in acquiring the personal qualifications for the pastoral office.
 Those who complete the Pastoral Ministries Program will have met the academic requirements for ordination in The Allegheny Wesleyan Methodist Connection.

 The Cross-Cultural Missions Program is designed to prepare students to serve in the missionary outreach of the Christian faith.
-Courses are chosen to provide foundational knowledge in Bible, theology, general education, pastoral and Christian ministries, cross-cultural communication and languages.
+Courses are chosen to provide foundational knowledge in Bible, theology, general education, pastoral and Christian ministries, cross-cultural communication, and linguistics.
+Those who complete the Cross-Cultural Missions major with the Ministerial Concentration will have met the academic requirements for ordination in The Allegheny Wesleyan Methodist Connection.

-The Elementary Education Program, in addition to the emphasis in Bible and theology, concentrates in elementary education with the purpose of helping to prepare the student for the ministry of teaching in private Christian schools and academies.
+The Elementary Education Program, in addition to the emphasis in Bible, theology, and general education concentrates in elementary education with the purpose of helping to prepare the student for the ministry of teaching in private Christian schools and academies.
+The AWC Elementary Education program is not designed to lead to state certification.

-The Religious Studies program permits flexibility to students desiring college-level study of the Word of God but who do not necessarily have a call on their hearts to serve as a pastor or teacher in the local church.
+The Religious Studies Program permits flexibility to students desiring college- level study of the Word of God but do not necessarily have a call on their hearts to serve as a pastor or teacher in the local church.
 Students may choose two concentrations to form their professional studies.

 One Year Bible/Theology Certificate